jhumigas/GeomApp/README.md

 # GeomApp

 A Java application to draw basic geometric shapes.
-Using the interface, the user is able to precise points coordinates and the app will get the distance, surface and type of figure.
+Using the interface, the user is able to precise points coordinates and the app will get the distance, area and type of figure.

 This project was coded using Eclispe IDE.
 In order to run the source code, open with eclipse and run src/Main.java.